Turandot: Composition history

 Puccini began working on Turandot in March 1920 after meeting with librettists Giuseppe Adami and Renato Simoni.
 In his impatience, he began composition in January 1921, before Adami and Simoni had produced the text for the libretto.
 As with Madama Butterfly, Puccini strove for a semblance of authenticity by using music from the region, even commissioning a set of thirteen custom-made gongs.
-Baron Edoardo Fassini-Camossi, the former Italian diplomat to China, gave Puccini a music box that played 4 Chinese melodies.
-Puccini incorporated three of these melodies into his opera, the most memorable of which is the folk melody "Mò Li Hūa (茉莉花)" ('Jasmine Flower').
-"Mò Li Hūa" serves as a leitmotif for Princess Turandot's splendor.
+Baron Edoardo Fassini-Camossi, the former Italian diplomat to China, gave Puccini a music box that played four Chinese melodies.
+Puccini incorporated three of these melodies into his opera, the most memorable of which is the folk melody "Mòlìhuā" (茉莉花).
+"Mòlìhuā" serves as a leitmotif for Princess Turandot's splendor.
 In total, eight of the themes from Turandot appear to be based on traditional Chinese music and anthems.

 By March 1924, Puccini had completed the opera up to the final duet.
 However, he was dissatisfied with the text of the final duet, and did not continue until 8 October, when he chose Adami's fourth version of the duet text.
 Two days later, he was diagnosed with throat cancer.
 Puccini seems to have had some inkling of the seriousness of his condition: before leaving for Brussels for treatment, he visited Arturo Toscanini and begged him, "Don't let my Turandot die."
 He died of a heart attack on 29 November 1924.